RESOURCES·BLOG·AI COMPLIANCE

 Add Control Center for the sign-off chain, Regression Bank for the memory of past incidents, and the five things the auditor wants are one query away.

-What the fines are teaching us
+What the Act is already teaching us

-A system that causes real harm, with a defensible evidence chain behind it, is a system the enforcement action will treat differently from a system that may or may not have caused harm but cannot be explained at all.
+A system that causes real harm, with a defensible evidence chain behind it, is a system an enforcement action will treat differently from a system that may or may not have caused harm but cannot be explained at all.

 The Act rewards explainability.
 The Act punishes opacity.
 A team that cannot walk a regulator through the decision chain is a team that is going to be treated like the team that deliberately obscured it, whether or not that was the intent.